 If there’s one thing we all know about holidaying though, it’s that if you’re not careful, it can quickly lay siege to your finances – especially if you’re bringing the family along for the ride!

-Countless families arrive at our holiday cottages every single year and we’re always quick to tell them that whilst Lyme Regis and wider Dorset has no shortage of activities for those willing to part with a few quid, there’s plenty to do in town for free too.
+Countless families arrive at our family friendly holiday cottages every single year and we’re always quick to tell them that whilst Lyme Regis and wider Dorset has no shortage of activities for those willing to part with a few quid, there’s plenty to do in town for free too.
 In fact, you can have a perfectly lovely day without spending any money at all.
 Here are our favourite free activities in Lyme Regis.

 Hit the Beaches